 Equally as important to me as the artistic quality of the final piece, is the ability of the piece to withstand the test of time.
 Each piece that I create is structured from materials and processes that ensure decades of enjoyment and heirloom potential.

-I enjoy the many peaceful hours that pass behind my welding mask, manipulating nature’s elements, as my sketches coalesce in my mind with a pile of steel on the ground… and my artwork is born.
-However, time passes quickly behind the mask but it is time well spent, doing what I love.
-It is my sincerest wish for for everyone to find something similar in life that provides a similarly rewarding experience.
+I enjoy the many peaceful hours that pass behind my welding mask, as my sketches coalesce in my mind with a pile of steel on the ground… and my artwork is born.
+However, time passes quickly behind the mask and as one piece is born, I long for the opportunity to represent my thoughts in the next piece.